Approved July 1997, Board Meeting, Minutes: Tab 17.

 - Form of Agreement.
 All partnerships must be confirmed by written agreement.

 - Fee Arrangements.
 When appropriate given the nature of the activity or agreement, any fee differential may be waived for non-members who are members of the partner organization(s).

 - Scope.
-Co-sponsorships, endorsements and similar arrangements must be consistent with the Association’s Strategic Plan and financial policies.
+Co-sponsorships and similar arrangements must be consistent with the Association’s Mission, Values, Strategic Plan and financial policies.

 - Authority.
-The President and Executive Director may pursue and must approve co-sponsorships, endorsements and similar arrangements.
-The Executive Board and, in the case of agreements involving collaborative educational efforts, the Chair of the Professional Development Committee shall be informed of pending co-sponsorships, endorsements and similar arrangements.
-The President and Executive Director shall inform all appropriate Association entities of co-sponsorship, endorsement, and similar arrangement agreements once they are finalized.
+The President and Executive Director may pursue and must approve co-sponsorships and similar arrangements.
+The Executive Board and, in the case of agreements involving collaborative educational efforts, the Chair of the Continuing Professional Education Committee shall be informed of pending co-sponsorships and similar arrangements.
+The President and Executive Director shall inform all appropriate Association entities of co-sponsorships and similar arrangement agreements once they are finalized.

 - Form of Agreement.
-All co-sponsorships, endorsements, and similar arrangements must be confirmed by written agreement.
+All co-sponsorships and similar arrangements must be confirmed by written agreement.

 - Fee Arrangements.
-When appropriate given the nature of the activity or agreement, any fee differential may be waived for non-members who are members of the co-sponsoring group(s).
+When appropriate and given the nature of the activity or agreement, any fee differential may be waived for non-members who are members of the co-sponsoring organization(s).

 Definition.
 For the purpose of this section, endorsements mean any message, including verbal and written statements, demonstrations, or depictions of products, services, companies, or identifying characteristics of a third-party organization that Association members are likely to believe reflects the opinions, beliefs, findings, or experiences of the Association or its official representatives.